-In 1826, one newspaper maintained that the Parisian hospital was a “most extensive establishment.”
+In 1826, the Chester Courant maintained that the Parisian hospital was a “most extensive establishment.”
 They also noted:

 “The kitchen contains four boilers, each of them will hold two oxen, and convert them into soup.
 They are calculated to contain 1,2000 pounds of meat each.
 The extent of the wardrobe may be estimated from the following specimen of the lingerie, or store room for clean linen, which contains 38,000 sheets, 19,500 pillowcases, 29,000 women neckerchiefs, 22,000 night caps, and 36,000 chemises.”

-In 1828, one Scottish newspaper gave credit to the Salpêtrière and the extraordinary care doled out to the mentally ill by its staff.
-The paper wrote:
+In 1828, The Scotsman gave credit to the Salpêtrière and the extraordinary care doled out to the mentally ill by its staff.
+The newspaper wrote:

 “The allowance of bread … is exactly the double of what is allowed in Bethlem Hospital, London; the profession in France considering it of great importance to the welfare of the inmates, that they shall, on no occasion, suffer from the cravings of inordinate appetite, so frequently an attendant on mental alienation.
 To guard against this, it is the practice in the Salpetriere for women to make the round of the house during the night, and give extra meat and drink where these are required.
 The baths are extensive and excellent, being constructed not only for hot and cold water, but so as water may be directed in smaller or larger streams, to any part of the head or body, or in one mass over the whole patient.
 The attendance of the medical officers … is daily; their visit long and particular. … It is by the authority of the physician … that the different baths already spoken of can be administered, or the removal of a patient from one division of the building to another can be warranted … [or] that any stranger of friends of the inmates can be admitted into the establishment.”